 According to new research, funded by the British fund to combat heart disease, a new blood test for the detection of a heart attack can accelerate diagnosis and save millions of pounds.

-The blood test, developed by a team from Imperial College London and tested in Europe, defines a heart attack standard assays faster.
+The blood test, developed at King's College London team and tested in Europe, defines a heart attack standard assays faster.
 It is estimated that in more than two thirds of people complaining of chest pain, it was not a heart attack.
 In this case, all of them pass two tests: an electrocardiogram and a blood test to measure troponin levels.

-In accordance with current guidelines, people who have a suspected heart attack, run the analysis on the level of troponin in the blood, as soon as they arrive in the intensive care unit.
+In accordance with current guidelines, people who have a suspected heart attack, run analysis on troponin levels in the blood, as soon as they arrive in the intensive care unit.
 Depending on the results of up to 85 percent of the people have to remain in hospital for further tests to rule out a heart attack.

 A team of researchers conducted blood tests on troponin and cMyC at 2,000 hospitals in Switzerland, Italy and Spain.
 Compared with troponin, cMyC analysis turned out to be twice as effective.